 And then there are the weird ships scenarios.
 It is a hallmark of Jim Stear’s work that every piece present in a game must be used in at least one scenario, and so it is with this game as well.
 The cool Italian cruisers designed but never built see action raiding Allied convoys, and the famed Great War veterans Tiger and Iron Duke that were never re-built are there to protect them.

-All of that great stuff is packed into a very nice blue box.
-The wrap this time shows the Horn of Africa from space.
+All of that great stuff is packaged in our Playbook format.
 As far as I know this is the only attempt anyone has ever made to portray the Red Sea campaigns in wargame format, and if that odd topic appeals to you, you’ll really like this little game.

 Click here to order Horn of Africa right now!